Skip to Main Content

 Is Content Created by Generative AI Tools Copyrightable?

-Does Generative AI Infringe on Other Creator's Copyrights?
+Can Using Generative AI Infringe on Copyrighted Works?

 Generative AI tools are trained on collections of material gathered from many places.
 Some AI image and text generation tools have been trained on material scraped from web pages without the consent or knowledge of the web page owners.

-As of July 2023 there are several law suits brought against AI image and text generation tools that have used visual and text content created or owned by others as training material.
+Several law suits have been brought against AI image and text generation platforms that have used visual and text content created or owned by others as training material.
 These law suits claim that the use of artists’ or writers' content, without permissions, to train generative AI is an infringement of copyright.
+Many of these cases are still ongoing as of July 2025.